Badlands (film): Soundtrack

-Release
+Release and reception

 Warner Bros. purchased and distributed the film for just under $1 million.
 Warner Bros. initially previewed the film on a double bill with the Mel Brooks comedy Blazing Saddles, resulting in very negative audience response.
-The production team was forced to book the film into several other theaters, in locations such as Little Rock, Arkansas, to demonstrate that the film could make money.
-The film has a 97% rating on Rotten Tomatoes and an average score of 8.9/10 based on the reviews of 59 critics, with the general consensus being "Terrence Malick's debut is a masterful slice of American cinema, rife with the visual poetry and measured performances that would characterize his work."
+The production team was forced to book the film into several other theaters, in locations such as Little Rock, Arkansas, to demonstrate that it could make money.

+The film holds a 97% rating on Rotten Tomatoes based on the reviews of 61 critics, with an average rating of 9.2/10.
+The site’s critical consensus states, "Terrence Malick's debut is a masterful slice of American cinema, rife with the visual poetry and measured performances that would characterize his work."
 On Metacritic, the film holds a weighted score of 94 out of 100 based on 21 reviews, indicating "universal acclaim".
 Variety stated that the film was an "impressive" debut.
 Roger Ebert added it to his "Great Movies" list in 2011.

 Spacek (pictured here in 2013) plays Holly Sargis in the film.
 She was lauded for her performance, and earned a BAFTA Award nomination.

 Badlands was the closing feature film at the 1973 New York Film Festival, reportedly "overshadowing even Martin Scorsese's Mean Streets."
 Vincent Canby, who saw the film at the festival debut, called it a "cool, sometimes brilliant, always ferociously American film"; according to Canby, "Sheen and Miss Spacek are splendid as the self-absorbed, cruel, possibly psychotic children of our time, as are the members of the supporting cast, including Warren Oates as Holly's father.
 One may legitimately debate the validity of Malick's vision, but not, I think, his immense talent.
 Badlands is a most important and exciting film."